Six Functions of the Church

 We need to be active, willing and eager to share the faith.
 We need enthusiasm about the gospel, an enthusiasm that communicates at least something about Christianity to our neighbors.
 (Do they even know that we are Christians?
 Does it look like we are happy to be Christians?)
 We are growing and improving in this, but we need more growth.

 I encourage all of us to give thought to how we might each be Christian witnesses to those around us.
 I encourage every member to obey the command to be prepared to give an answer.
 I encourage every member to read about evangelism, and to apply what they read.
 We can all learn together and spur one another on to good works.
 Small groups can provide some training for evangelism, and small groups can often become agents of evangelism themselves.

 In some cases, members may learn faster than their pastors.
-That's OK.
+That’s OK.
 The pastor can then learn from the member.
 God has given them different spiritual gifts.
 To some of our members, he has given a gift for evangelism that needs to be awakened and directed.
 If the pastor cannot equip this person for this form of ministry, the pastor at least ought to encourage the person to learn, and implement, and provide examples for others, so that the whole church might grow.
-In this six-fold scheme of the work of the church, it is important to mention evangelism specifically.

 I have commented at length on the purposes of the church, and I have highlighted areas in which we need growth.
 I hope that people find it helpful to see the bigger picture of what we are doing.

 Most people who read this article are faithful and supportive.
 However, I would like to add a few words for people who don’t attend anymore.
 I cannot know your heart.
 I do not know all your hurts and questions.
 But I do know that you are missing out on a significant percentage of the Christian life.
 The biblical picture throughout is that Christians meet together regularly.
 If you are not, please consider attending again.
 There is so much God wants to do in your life.